 At about the same time – or shortly after – Isabella was married for a third and final time, to Hubert de Burgh.
 Hubert De Burgh had become Chief Justiciar of England in 1215 and would rise to be Regent during the minority of Henry III.
 It was only several years after Isabella’s death that he would be created Earl of Kent.

+On 13 October 1217 the sheriffs of nine counties were ordered to relinquish custody of Isabella’s lands to de Burgh.
 This final marriage was, sadly, very short-lived and Isabella was dead within only a few weeks of her wedding day and almost exactly a year after the death of her first husband, King John.